Brand Names: Promacta

 Eltrombopag is not for use in treating myelodysplastic syndrome (also called "preleukemia").

 Eltrombopag may also be used for purposes not listed in this medication guide.

 What are the possible side effects of eltrombopag (Promacta)?

-- blurred vision, eye pain, or seeing halos around lights.
+- vision changes, tunnel vision, eye pain, or seeing halos around lights;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.